Skip to content

 You have two (2) settings to choose from:

-If you select ‘Pack separately’, we strongly recommend double-checking the default shipping dimensions to make sure they best represent a default custom package.
+If you select ‘Pack separately’, we strongly recommend double-checking the shipping dimensions to make sure they reflect your typical or average package size.

 3. Assign a default packing points value.
 If you're using the packing points algorithm in any shipping methods, the default value you enter here will be used for any products that are missing dimensions or weight.
 This setting is ignored if you don't use the packing points algorithm in any shipping method.